MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/general/sprint-167-update.md

 ### Multi tenant support for Azure Boards, Repos and Pipelines app in Microsoft Teams

 Azure Boards, Repos and Pipelines messaging app now supports connecting to a different tenant in Microsoft Teams.
-So your Azure DevOps and Microsoft Teams don't have to be in same AAD anymore.
+So your Azure DevOps and Microsoft Teams don't have to be in same Azure AD anymore.
 Use **Sign in with different email** link if your Microsoft Teams and Azure Pipelines are in different tenants.

 > [!div class="mx-imgBorder"]
 > ![Badge](../../media/167-signin.png)